Learn the science behind:

 Stringiness is caused by caseins

 The large, undesirable clumps in cheese fondue can all be traced back to one ‘culprit’: casein proteins.
-Casein proteins are one of two major types of protein present in cow’s milk.
-They are crucial for making milk into cheese.
-Thanks to casein proteins, milk can curdle, and thus be made into cheese.
+Casein proteins are one of two major types of protein present in cow’s milk – the other being whey.
+Thanks to casein proteins, milk can curdle.
+And it’s those curds of casein proteins that form the basis of cheese.
+However, in cheese fondue, these curds can ‘misbehave’ and form undesirable clumps and lumps.

-So, you can’t just leave out casein, or get rid of casein when making fondue.
-That would mean getting rid of most of the cheese in your fondue.
-Instead, to prevent clumpy cheese fondue, you’ll need to learn how to deal with these proteins.
+But you can’t just take out the casein.
+You’ll have no cheese left.
+Instead, to prevent clumpy cheese fondue, you’ll need to learn how to deal with these finicky proteins.
 Because, if treated well, they won’t be in your way at all.

 Casein proteins can form networks